lesiw/plain/README.md

 Run `go generate`.

-Create a new context: `ctx := context.Background()`.

-Use `plain.ConnectPgx(ctx, migrate)` to establish a connection to the database.
+Use `plain.ConnectPgx(context.Context) *pgxPool.pool` to establish a connection to the database.
-`migrate` is an auto-generated function. `ConnectPgx` returns a `pgxpool.Pool` to use in the rest of your application.

-Import the statements generated in `internal/stmt` as needed to use the embedded sql files.
+Import `internal/stmt` as access the SQL statements written in `sql/statements`.

 ## Example